SkyAPM/SkyAPM-nodejs/README.md

 ```

 ### Download and deploy skywalking backend.
 It's very important that nodejs agent and Skywalking backbend that your download should be compatible.
-Please see [the document](docs/capatibility-list.md) and Here is the [deploy skywalking backend documents](https://github.com/apache/incubator-skywalking/blob/master/docs/en/Deploy-backend-in-standalone-mode.md)
+Please see [the document](docs/capatibility-list.md) and Skywalking provide two deploy mode, one is [standalone mode](https://github.com/apache/incubator-skywalking/blob/master/docs/en/Deploy-backend-in-standalone-mode.md) and the other is [cluster mode](https://github.com/apache/incubator-skywalking/blob/master/docs/en/Deploy-backend-in-cluster-mode.md)

 ### Reboot application
 After Reboot your application and now your application has been monitored.